 No-one is going to check whether you’ve done your homework.
 If you don’t do it, you won’t get detention – but you’ll fall behind.
 At uni, you need to take responsibility for your own study.

 Time management is a key skill to acquire early.
-There are lots of workshops and resources that will help you become organised and stay on top of your studies.
+There are lots of resources that will help you become organised and stay on top of your studies.
 Take advantage of these and you’ll find assessments, group assignments, exams and everything else far easier to manage.

 Need to go to the bathroom during a lecture?
 Want to wander off campus on a lunch break?
 No worries – you don’t need to ask first.